MicrosoftDocs/cpp-docs/docs/standard-library/future-functions.md

 The pseudo-function `INVOKE` is defined in [\<functional>](../standard-library/functional.md).

 ### Microsoft Specific
-When the passed function is executed asynchronously, it is executed on Windows Thread Pool.
-See [Thread Pools](https://docs.microsoft.com/en-us/windows/win32/procthread/thread-pools).
-Number of concurrent threads is limited to thread pool defaults (currently 500).
-Number of threads concurrently executing on hardware is currently limited by number of logical processor in the process's processor group, so effectively limited to 64.
-See [Processor Groups](https://docs.microsoft.com/en-us/windows/win32/procthread/processor-groups).
+When the passed function is executed asynchronously, it is executed on Windows Thread Pool; see [Thread Pools](https://docs.microsoft.com/en-us/windows/win32/procthread/thread-pools).
+The number of concurrent threads is limited to the thread pool default (currently 500).
+The number of threads concurrently executing on hardware is currently limited by the number of logical processor in the process's processor group, so it is effectively limited to 64; see [Processor Groups](https://docs.microsoft.com/en-us/windows/win32/procthread/processor-groups).

 ## <a name="future_category"></a> future_category